EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 The <code>round</code> block rounds 35.3905… to 35, and the <code>+</code> block adds 100 to that.
-(By the way, the <code>round</code> block is in the Operators palette, just like <code>+</code>, but in this script it’s a lighter color with black lettering because Snap*!* alternates light and dark versions of the palette colors when a block is nested inside another block from the same palette:
+(By the way, the <code>round</code> block is in the Operators palette, just like <code>+</code>, but in this script it’s a lighter color with black lettering because [Snap]{.snap} alternates light and dark versions of the palette colors when a block is nested inside another block from the same palette:

 ![image80.png](assets/image80.png) <!--  style="width:4.85417in;height:1.90625in" / -->